Mouwrice/thesis-typst/measurement_results.typ

 ==== Signal stability

 One metric that has been left out, so far, is the signal stability.
 The deviation tables above hint that a heavier model might not just provide a small increase in accuracy, but also provide an increase in signal stability.
+This is hinted at by the lower standard deviation and the lower 75% percentile values.
 Having a more stable signal, meaning less outliers and a more consistent deviation difference between frames, is also an important aspect.
 The following tables plot the signal stability for every model on the `maurice_drum_regular` measurement.
 Remember that the signal stability is calculated as the absolute difference in deviation between consecutive frames, the lower the values the better.

-#show table.cell.where(x: 0): set text(weight: "bold")
 #figure(
   caption: [The signal stability from the `maurice_drum_regular` measurement.
 Model: `FULL`, Marker type: `Landmark`, Marker: `Left Wrist`.],
   placement: none